 - Honors Forum: Philosophy of Great Ideas Draws on ideas and texts from both Western and other cultures to examine broad-ranging topics across political, economic, cultural, and disciplinary boundaries.
 Prerequisite: Admission into the Fran Coulter Honors Program or by petition to the Honors Committee.
 (F) - 1311 Honors Seminar: Special Studies One-hour credit.
 Our specialized forums bring star faculty and top administrators state-wide together with honors students to discuss trending topics in a variety of subjects, from pandemics to economic crises.
 The courses are one to three hours and may be offered in intersession, in a semester-long format or in a block format.
 The course is part of the Honors Arkansas consortium.
 Students may be eligible to count the course for honors credit at other colleges, depending on the receiving college's policies.
 Students will interact with honors students in various honors programs around the state.
 Open to students in the Fran Coulter Honors Program.
 Students may take up to three different Honors Seminar: Special Studies courses while attending ASUMH.
-(D)

-- 1312 Honors Seminar: Special Studies Two-hour credit.
+(D) - 1312 Honors Seminar: Special Studies Two-hour credit.
 Our specialized forums bring star faculty and top administrators state-wide together with honors students to discuss trending topics in a variety of subjects, from pandemics to economic crises.
 The courses are one to three hours and may be offered in intersession, in a semester-long format or in a block format.
 The course is part of the Honors Arkansas consortium.
 Students may be eligible to count the course for honors credit at other colleges, depending on the receiving college's policies.
 Students will interact with honors students in various honors programs around the state.
 Open to students in the Fran Coulter Honors Program.
 Students may take up to three different Honors Seminar: Special Studies courses while attending ASUMH.
 (D) - 1313 Honors Seminar: Special Studies Three-hour credit.
 Our specialized forums bring star faculty and top administrators state-wide together with honors students to discuss trending topics in a variety of subjects, from pandemics to economic crises.
 The courses are one to three hours and may be offered in intersession, in a semester-long format or in a block format.
 The course is part of the Honors Arkansas consortium.
 Students may be eligible to count the course for honors credit at other colleges, depending on the receiving college's policies.
 Students will interact with honors students in various honors programs around the state.
 Open to students in the Fran Coulter Honors Program.
 Students may take up to three different Honors Seminar: Special Studies courses while attending ASUMH.
-(D) - 2203 Honors Forum: Philosophy of Leadership Solutions Examines different views of global leadership, investigates conflict management, teaching goal setting and ethical reasoning in tools in defining personal leadership styles, and focuses on service leadership through team building activities.
+(D) - 1411 Honors Internship Provides students with an opportunity to earn honors academic credit while applying academic knowledge and critical thinking skills to address work/life situations and challenges that may arise in a non-classroom environment and to explore how a work or service experiences in a field of interest contributes to the student's professional and intellectual development and informs future career choices or future commitment to community service.
+(D). - 2203 Honors Forum: Philosophy of Leadership Solutions Examines different views of global leadership, investigates conflict management, teaching goal setting and ethical reasoning in tools in defining personal leadership styles, and focuses on service leadership through team building activities.
 Prerequisite: Admission into the Fran Coulter Honors Program or by petition to the Honors Committee.
 (S)